bitburner-official/bitburner-src/src/Documentation/doc/basic/autocomplete.md

     filename:   // the name of the script file containing the autocomplete function.
     hostname:   // the name of the host server the script would be running on.
     processes:  // list of all processes running on the current server.
     servers:    // list of all servers in the game.
+Some servers are hidden until you satisfy their requirements.
+This array does not contain those servers if you do not satisfy their requirements.
     txts:       // list of all text files on the current server.
     scripts:    // list of all scripts on the current server.
     flags:      // the same flags function as passed with ns.
 Calling this function adds all the flags as autocomplete arguments.